 Productivity statistics differ in coverage.
 Statistics on multi-factor productivity are currently published at UK level.
 Industry subnational labour productivity and business enterprise research and development are available at country and at regional level.
 Labour productivity estimates are available for International Territorial Level 2 (ITL2), International Territorial Level 3 (ITL3), combined authorities and local authorities at ‘total industry’ only.

 Vacancies by industry and by size of business are published at UK level only as three-month average estimates.
-Single month vacancies estimates and regional online job advert estimates are published but not designated as National Statistics.
+Single month vacancies estimates and regional online job advert estimates are published but not designated as accredited official statistics.

 Similarly, stakeholders have expressed an interest for increased timeliness in statistics on country and regional public sector finances; the current release is published with a long time lag due to the availability of supporting subnational data.